nashkenazi/awaf-policy-validator/README.md

 [Filters] Test Attack Types to exclude (Separated by ',') [],]:                 <<< You can choose a spesifc attack type names not that will be tested (on top of the include list)
 ```

-After the first init, config file (config.json) is created on the same project folder and can be manipulated inside the file.
+After the first init, config file (config.json) will be created by default under python folder and can be changed with "-c",  "-t" for the test file and "-r" for the report file.

 More information can be observed by clicking ```f5-waf-tester --help```
 ```